eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 #### WorkloadControlLoop sends workload states to server
-`swdd~workload-control-loop-sends-workload-states~1`l
+`swdd~workload-control-loop-sends-workload-states~1`

 Status: approved

-When the WorkloadControlLoop receives the workload states, then the WorkloadControlLoop shall send the workload state to the AgentManager.
+When the WorkloadControlLoop receives a new workload state, then the WorkloadControlLoop shall send the workload state to the AgentManager.

 Rationale:
 The AgentManager requires the knowledge about the workload states of all workloads.